The Reconciliation of 1042-S Forms are the IRS' Focus for the Upcoming Certifications

 By reading out all available data fields and performing over 50 plausibility checks per form, we support you beyond the mathematical reconciliation required as a minimum to uncover and challenge inconsistencies.

-Automatic aggregation and reconciliation of the received and forwarded Reportable Amounts/Taxes forms the minimum reconciliation required by the IRS for each year of the certification period.
+Automatic aggregation and reconciliation of the received and issued reportable amounts/taxes withheld form the minimum reconciliation required by the IRS for each year of the certification period.
 Based on experience developed over years, identified differences are classified and prioritized in order to perform the subsequent detailed analysis in a targeted and efficient manner.

-Our solution comes with a customizable sample text for the QI certification to the IRS and a total extract of the used data.
+Our solution comes with a customizable letter text for the QI certification to the IRS and a total extract of the used data.